-The 2021 virtual GIH Fall Forum will provide policy-engaged funders with information on current issues, access to leading thinkers, and connections with grantmaking peers.
-This year’s Fall Forum will consist of two timely and relevant programming series:
+The 2021 virtual GIH Fall Forum provided policy-engaged funders with information on current issues, access to leading thinkers, and connections with grantmaking peers.
+This year’s Fall Forum consisted of two timely and relevant programming series:

 The Fall Forum is an excellent opportunity for grantmakers to: